dell/omnia/docs/source/OmniaInstallGuide/RHEL/Provision/installprovisiontool.rst

 .. caution:: Always execute ``discovery_provision.yml`` within the ``omnia`` directory.
 That is, always change directories (``cd omnia``) to the path where the playbook resides before running the playbook.

-**Stage 1: Preparing the control plane**
+**Stage 1: Preparing the OIM**

     * Installs required tool packages.
     * Verifies and updates firewall settings.
     * Installs xCAT.
     * Configures Omnia databases basis ``input/network_spec.yml``.
-    * Creates empty inventory files in the control plane at ``/opt/omnia/omnia_inventory/``.
+    * Creates empty inventory files on the OIM at ``/opt/omnia/omnia_inventory/``.
 These inventory files will be filled with information of compute node service tag post provisioning based on type of CPUs and GPUs they have.
 The inventory files are:

         * ``compute_cpu_amd``
         * ``compute_cpu_intel``